25 Essential Online Business Tools for Cannabis Entrepreneurs

 It's a fantastic tool for brand management.

 Social Mentions provides a breakdown of your brand’s strength, reach, sentiment, and more.
 In fact, Social Mention also includes top keywords, hashtags, users, and sources.
-This tool is totally free to use.
+This tool is completley free to use.

 #7 Google Analytics

 Want to learn more about the people coming to your website?

 Google Analytics is the ultimate tool for analyzing website traffic.
 You can easily identify key info such as: